byrokrat/giroapp/UPDATING.md

 * Renamed `Console/CommandInterface` => `Console/ConsoleInterface` and
   `Plugin/EnvironmentInterface::registerCommand()` => `Plugin/EnvironmentInterface::registerConsoleCommand()`.
 * Removed the possibility to force deletion of active donors.
 Set a purgable state before removing.
+* Removed `XmlFormInterface`.
+Use a plugin and react to `DonorAdded` events instead.